Noaaan/MythicMetals/PATCHNOTES.md

 Updated tag conventions: moved a lot of tags out of the common directory, and added a few tags for mod compat.
 Added netherite and hallowed dust, allowing for better automation of metallurgium.
 Changed Durasteel to require Quadrillum instead of Ferrite.
-Minor changes to tool materials
+Balancing changes:
 * Minor nerf to Oricalcums mining speed
 * Nerf to Starrite
+* Nerf to Kyber

 # 0.9.7
 Added nuggets from all ingots, thanks to LordDeatHunter!